7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 Located on the shores of Lake Como in Tremezzina, Villa Carlotta is another one of the most beautiful Lake Como villas you can’t miss.

 Unlike other Lake Como villas, the interior of Villa Carlotta is open to the public, and it’s already included in your entrance ticket.
-Inside, you can step into the imaginative world of this 18th-century villa and admire its exquisite frescoes, period furniture, and antiques.
+Inside, you’ll find stunning frescoes, elegant period furniture, and an impressive collection of antiques and artwork.
+Walking through the rooms truly feels like stepping back into the 18th century.

 How to Get There